-Volunteer helps feed hundreds of families every month through church's food bank
+7Everyday Hero Jerry Kloberdanz helps feed hundreds every month though church's food bank.

 DENVER - This week's 7Everyday Hero is someone who exemplifies stewardship.